Court of Audit (Italy): History

 The regulations governing the Court of Audit are complex.
 Particularly important is the testo unico of royal decree no.1214 of 12 July 1934, which was integrated into decree law no.452 of 15 November 1993 (converted, with revisions, into Law no.19 of 14 January 1994), Law no.20 of 14 January 1994, and Law no.639 of 20 December 1996.
 Revisions were also made by Law no.205 of 2000.

 Organisation

-The Court of Audit has central and regional officies.
+The Court of Audit has central and regional offices.
 The court as a whole is headed by the President of the Court of Audit.
 The President chairs the Council of the President of the Court of Audit, which has little power, but is the equivalent for magistrates of the Court of Audit to the High Council of the Judiciary for the regular judiciary.
 The Council of the President of the Court of Audit is based in Rome.
 It consists of: